alexnaish/learning-curve/GLOSSARY.md

 Hypertext Transfer Protocol Secure.
 The encrypted version of HTTP.

+### IoT

+The "Internet of Things".
+A general buzzword for internet connected devices such as thermostats etc.

 ### IP

 Internet Protocol.
 Defines how data should be transmitted across a network.